Adammiszczak/Adammiszczak.github.io/index.md

 I'm fascinated about various programming languages and web technologies.
 My hobbies also are militaries, anime, manga, cyber security, air soft gun, computer games, comics, martial arts.

-As SEO Specialist I've also done technical taska, so I had to and decided to learn thing like regex, mysql, php, some servers stuff and other.
-In the meantime I've learned pure javascript with a bit of React and tried to use it as often as I can at SEO Specialist job.
+As SEO Specialist I've also done technical tasks, so I had to and decided to learn thing like regex, mysql, php, some servers stuff and other.
+In the meantime I've learned pure javascript with a bit of React and tried to use it as often as I can at SEO.

 At this blog there will be links to my project with some description :)